gamemann/XDP-Forwarding/README.md

 Additionally, the protocol will accept a string input in the future (before release) such as "udp", "tcp", and "icmp".
 This functionality is not currently implemented, though.

 ## Configuration
-The default config file is at `/etc/xdpfwd/xdpfwd.conf` and uses the `libconfig` syntax.
+The default config file is located at `/etc/xdpfwd/xdpfwd.conf` and uses the `libconfig` syntax.
 Here's an example config using all of its current features.

 ```
 interface = "ens18"; // The interface the XDP program attaches to.